Internal Applicants for Blended Program

 Directions and Forms: Application to the Blended Masters Thesis and Project tracks.

 When should I apply?
-If you are interested in applying to the Blended MS program, you should apply two quarters before you are scheduled to graduate with your BS degree.
-(If you are applying in the quarter you graduate, please notify the Graduate Coordinator and the Department office.)
+If you are interested in applying to the Blended MS program, you should apply two quarters or more before you are scheduled to graduate with your BS degree.
+(If you are applying in the quarter you graduate, please notify the Graduate Coordinator and the Department office immediately.)

 For the MS Project Track: Company sponsored projects start each Fall quarter.
-To optimize the time to degree, students applying to the MS Project Track are encouraged to apply in Winter and Spring.
+To optimize the time to degree, students applying to the MS Project Track are accepted in Winter quarter only.
+If you are planning to complete your undergraduate degree in Winter quarter, you are encouraged to submit your application to the Project Track in the preceding Winter (i.e., 1 year in advance).

 What can I do to enhance my chances of getting into the MS Program?
 BMED Faculty members can give their recommendations to the admissions committee; therefore, if you know the kind of research you’d like to do, it is to your advantage to join and help in a faculty research group.
 Some call this “shadowing”.
 This applies to both the Thesis and Project tracks.